RNA-FRETools/MASH-FRET/docs/transition-analysis/workflow.md

 Therefore, estimation of state degeneracy with exponential fit is most optimal for this type of systems.

-As time-binned data suffer from an absence of dwell times shorter than the time bin, the normalized complementary cumulative dwell time histogram
+As time-binned data suffer from an absence of very short dwell times, the normalized complementary cumulative dwell time histogram
 [1-*F*(&Delta;*t<sub>j</sub>*)](){: .math_var } is used.
-This minimizes the impact of this first histogram bin while preserving the overall shape.
+This minimizes the impact of this first histogram bins while preserving the overall shape.

 The dwell time histogram is fitted either by a sum of [*D*](){: .math_var } exponential functions with the respective lifetimes